Pence heads to Turkey as Erdogan rejects calls for ceasefire in Syria | DW | 16.10.2019

 "They say 'declare a ceasefire.'
 We will never declare a ceasefire," Erdogan told reporters while returning from a trip to Azerbaijan late on Tuesday.
 "They are pressuring us to stop the operation.
 They are announcing sanctions.
 Our goal is clear.
 We are not worried about any sanctions."

-The Turkish leader also ruled out talks with Kurdish militias, saying in a speech to parliament on Wednesday: "There are some leaders who are trying to mediate...
+The Turkish leader also ruled out talks with Kurdish forces in Syria, saying on Wednesday: "There are some leaders who are trying to mediate...
 There has never been any such thing in the history of the Turkish republic as the state sitting at the same table with a terror organisation."

 US officials have threatened to impose tougher sanctions on Turkey if Ankara refuses to halt its offensive.
 Washington's most effective form of economic leverage would be to hinder Turkey's access to US financial markets, a step the US administration has so far avoided.